rpeden/prefect-datadog/README.md

 See the Python docs for more information about how you can configure `TimedRotatingFileHandler`.
 It offers many options for changing the logging interval and even the time of day when logs rollvoer to a new file.

-## Runing Prefect with custom logging configuration
+## Running Prefect with custom logging configuration

 Whether you use one of this repository's `.yml` files or create your own, the next step is getting Prefect to use your logging configuration.